-Wilsons were moving into the little town of Dexter.
-Just from an acreage on the outskirts, but it was the first time to move with nine children.
+In January of 1929 the Wilson family moved into the little town of Dexter, Iowa–just from an acreage on the outskirts, but it was the first time to move with nine children.

 Twins, Jack and Jean, had been born just three weeks earlier.
 And the other seven kids had what they thought were colds, until their coughs grew serious. . . and had the tell-tale “whoop” sound.

-Grandpa, who would now be their neighbor, and the uncles hauled the white iron bedsteads, table and chairs, the cook stove, Leora’s precious treadle sewing machine, the Victrola, pots and pans, curtains, and covers. . . . load after load.
+Grandpa Goff, who would now be their neighbor, and the Goff uncles hauled the white iron bedsteads, table and chairs, the cook stove, Leora’s precious treadle sewing machine, the Victrola, pots and pans, curtains, and covers. . . . load after load.

-“Quarantined.”
-Clabe tacked the sign on the front door of the green house that needed paint.
+A QUARANTINED sign was tacked to the front door of the shabby green house.
 Whooping cough, or pertussis, spreads very easily.
-People who have it can spread it to others for weeks after they become sick.
+It can spread to others for weeks after someone becomes ill with it.

 Every morning, Leora burned those newspapers and put down fresh ones.
 About once a week, she’d send the kids upstairs to bed during the day to stay warm while she aired out the house, clean everything, and mop the floors with a disinfectant.

-She and Dale were second graders.
+Darlene and Dale were second graders.
 Dale developed pneumonia, a common complication with whooping cough.
-One night Clabe heard noises upstairs and found Dale nearly unconscious, with his head caught in the curves of the wrought iron headboard.
-He was too weak to help himself.
+One night Clabe heard shuffling and squeaking of bedsprings overhead.
+He lit a lamp to climb the stairs and found Dale nearly unconscious, with his head caught in the curves of the wrought iron headboard.
+Among the disheveled blankets, he was too weak to help himself.

 They asked the doctor to come and check on him.
 He gave them some medicine.
 The doctor also took a look at Doris’s bloodshot eye.
 She had coughed so hard that a blood vessel had broken.
 They got drops to put in her eyes, probably boric acid.